joelbeckham/joelbeckham.com/content/post/2013-08-21-phpstorm-tip-conditional-breakpoints.md

 ### Break only if another breakpoint has been hit:

 <div>
-  I&#8217;ve found this really handy for functions that get called a lot, but I only want it to suspend when it&#8217;s been called from a specific place.
-This is great, for example, if I want to only break on a line after it&#8217;s been called by a specific test.
-Here&#8217;s how:
+  I've found this really handy for functions that get called a lot, but I only want it to suspend when it's been called from a specific place.
+This is great, for example, if I want to only break on a line after it's been called by a specific test.
+Here's how:
 </div>

 <div>
 </div>

 <div>
   1. Set a breakpoint in the unit test.
-Right click -> Edit -> Uncheck &#8216;Suspend&#8217; (because I don&#8217;t actually want it to stop here)
+Right click -> Edit -> Uncheck &#8216;Suspend' (because I don't actually want it to stop here)
 </div>

 <div>